Henry H. Arnold: Reorganization, autonomy, and strategic plans

-Soon after U.S. entry in the war, Arnold was promoted to lieutenant general on December 15, 1941.
-On March 9, 1942, after the creation of the AAF failed to define clear channels of authority for the air forces, the Army adopted the functional reorganization that Arnold had advocated in October 1940.
+Soon after U.S. entry in the war, Arnold was promoted to lieutenant general on 15 December 1941.
+On 9 March 1942, after the creation of the AAF failed to define clear channels of authority for the air forces, the Army adopted the functional reorganization that Arnold had advocated in October 1940.
 Acting on an executive order from Roosevelt, the War Department granted the AAF full autonomy, equal to and entirely separate from the Army Ground Forces and Services of Supply.
 The Air Force Combat Command and the Office of the Chief of Air Corps were abolished, and Arnold became AAF Commanding General and an ex officio member of both the Joint Chiefs of Staff and the Combined Chiefs of Staff.

 In response to an August 1942 directive, Arnold had the AWPD revise its estimates.
 AWPD/42 resulted, calling for 75,000 aircraft and 2.7 million men, and increased the production of aircraft for use by other allies.
 AWPD/42 reaffirmed earlier strategic priorities, but increased the list of industrial targets from 23 to 177, ranking the German Luftwaffe first and its submarine force second in importance of destruction.
 It also directed that the B-29 bomber not be employed in Europe because of problems in its development, but instead that the B-29 program's deployment be concentrated in the Far East to destroy Japanese military power and combustible cities.

 Arnold was responsible for approving the Army Air Forces Women's Flying Training Detachment (WFTD).
-It was approved by September 14, 1942, and directed by aviator Jacqueline Cochran.
+It was approved by 14 September 1942, and directed by aviator Jacqueline Cochran.